In the past, we’ve touched on several different ideas to help you scale, to do Even Better:

 - You shouldn’t be the VP of Marketing Anymore.
 But — You Almost Certainly Still Need to Be the CMO.
 I know you don’t even know what a CMO really does.
 But you still have to do this job, be this person.
 Even when you hire your great VP of Marketing, and he handles all the routine demand gen, the campaigns, even your user conference (which you need to do — more on that here) … expecting true, deep strategic insight on how to position your product in the future … that’s expecting too much.
 Odds are, 95%, you have to remain the CMO for a very, very long time.
 You still have to figure out the strategic market position.
 You still have to promote the heck out of your company.
 You still have to define the future and present marketing positioning.
 You still have to understand — and communicate — the competitive landscape better than anyone.
 You can’t just exit “marketing” because you hired a VP of Demand Gen. You’ll always be the most strategic thinker in where, and how, your product and market are going.

 - You shouldn’t be the VP of Product Anymore.
-Just Pick 2 or 3 Initiatives a Year and Get Out of the Way On the Rest.
+Trust Me Here.
+Instead, Hire a VP Product, Pick 2 or 3 Initiatives a Year to Spearhead — and Get Out of the Way On the Rest.
 This is one where most founders don’t know where to draw the line.
 Once you have a VP of Product (and you need one far earlier than you think in SaaS — more on that here) … GET OUT OF THE WAY.
 By $2m, $3m, $5m ARR … your product already is likely too complex for you to define the basic features and customer needs going forward.
 Instead, ideally, just become Chief Strategic Product Officer and pick 2 or 3 either Do or Die features a year, or Must Have to Win In the Future features, or both … and drive those.
 But let the team figure out the rest.
 They know what the customers want.
 And it’s OK if they misprioritize a few items.

 - Hire a VP of Finance or even a CFO Early if You Are Growing Quickly.
 Outsourcing Finance Breaks Earlier Than You Think.
 In the old days, a lot of folks like me would tell you not to hire a CFO too early.
 Waste of money, waste of time, it’s just … too early.
 But these days … the best SaaS companies are growing faster than ever.
 If you are growing > 10-12% Month-over-Month past $1m in ARR, I think you need a VP of Finance, or at least a solid Director, as early as $1m ARR.
 Because you’ll be so big, and so complicated, so soon.
 And you must have someone with recurring revenue experience.
 At least, do whatever you can to get that in the DNA of this hire.
 Otherwise, everything will just be a huge mess.
 Accounting for recurring revenue companies is really nothing like that of non-recurring revenue companies, especially in modeling, deferred revenue, etc.